-Startup grind has managed to break a norm that is often associated with most entrepreneurship events held in Nigeria.
-The event kicked-off on time and more impressive, guests and our guest speakers arrived on time which I suppose is fitting considering that our featured talk was on Time Management.
+Startup Grind has successfully broken a norm that is often associated with most entrepreneurship events in Nigeria.
+The event kicked-off on time and more impressive, guests and speakers arrived on time.
+Indeed it was commendable, considering that our featured talk was on Time Management.

 - Entrepreneurs are passion driven while businessmen are more profit oriented – Bukky

-- I believe Entrepreneurs work in a more structured environment compared to the businessmen – Mrs Yesufa
+- Entrepreneurs work in a more structured environment compared to the businessmen – Mrs Yesufa

 - Businessmen are not long term thinkers – Pradeep